Bali Day of Silence

 Festivities erupt at night with local orchestras playing deep traditional trance music and young men wearing only sarongs dance to the beat.
 Spectators are welcome to watch these amazing traditions.
 Grab a beer and a fan and enjoy the display.

-Nyepi offers a day of silence like no other as well as a once in a lifetime chance to engage in a rare and fabulous ritual that is colourful and fabulously over-the-top and unique to this Indonesian island.
+Nyepi offers a day of silence like no other as well as a once in a lifetime chance to engage in a rare and fabulous ritual that is colorful and fabulously over-the-top and unique to this Indonesian island.